xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 RP/0/0/CPU0:iosxrv-1(config)#
 RP/0/0/CPU0:iosxrv-1(config)#exit
 ```
-After committing the configuration we observe the new configuration and references to interface gig 0/0/0/2
+After committing the configuration, we can see the new configuration and updated references to interface gig 0/0/0/2

 ```
 RP/0/0/CPU0:iosxrv-1#show run